algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 $$

 Then we could just solve for $$z$$ and plug that value in to the top two equations to solve for $$x$$ and $$y$$ through a process known as back-substitution.
-In matrix form, it would look like this
+In matrix form, this set of equations would look like this:

 $$